joeylmaalouf/complexity-project/project_proposal.md

 ### Abstract

-We will be using agent based modelling to model the behaviour of ant colonies.
-Specifically, how the individual ants work together and independently to achieve goals.
+We will be using agent-based modeling to simulate the behaviour of ant colonies (specifically, how the ants think and act individually, but end up working together to achieve goals).
+We plan to explore how simple rules can produce complex, emergent behavior.

 ### Annotated Bibliography